1. Home: Explore careers

 • look after children's physical, social and emotional welfare

-• create an interesting environment for students
+• create a safe and interesting environment for students

-• keep records and attend review meetings
+• update records and attend review meetings

 Working environment